Rasmustex/pbf/README.md

   -e <string>     evaluates the input string as a brainfuck program -h              show help
 ```
-To simply run your brainfuck file with the default configuration, use `pbf <filename>`
+To simply run your brainfuck file with the default configuration, use `pbf <filename>`.

 ## Building and installation
 If you want to build pbf using the source code in this repository, please see [building pbf](https://github.com/Rasmustex/pbf/blob/main/BUILD.md).